Mutagen-Modding/Mutagen/docs/plugins/Create,-Duplicate,-and-Override.md

 This strategy works well if you might change your mind and not add the copied record to the outgoing mod.
 It lets you get a mutable version of the record without adding it to your outgoing mod until you are certain you want to include it.

 ### Nested Records
 Some records like Placed Objects and Cells are often nested underneath other records.
 This makes it harder to follow the above patterns.
-For these you will want to make use of the [[ModContexts]] concepts.
+For these you will want to make use of the [../linkcache/ModContexts.md] concepts.